You walk onto your front porch. A praying mantis perches on a porch rail or table.

 Their compound eyes provide excellent vision helping them hunt effortlessly.

-The praying mantis has a large, triangular head that it can swivel almost 360°.
+This insect has a large, triangular head that it can swivel almost 360°.

 Their eyes are large and compound (made up of many small eyes) and dominate the head.

 This combination makes this predatory insect possible to detect slight movements and small prey we can never see with our naked-eye from as far away as sixty feet.

 With their ability to see in every direction and blend in with the environment, the strategy of watching and waiting works well.